HemachanduIT/HemachanduIT/README.md

 <br>

-Here are some ideas to get you started:
+Here are some ideas to get to know regarding me:

 - 🔭 I’m currently working on Full Stack & AIML & Python & Java
 - 🌱 I’m currently learning DevOps